hammingweight/globebotter_redux/README.md

 ## Running the Behavior Tests
-The behavior ("BDD") [tests](./features/chatbot.feature) use the `behave` library to test various scenarios.
-The tests ask the chatbot questions and check that the chatbot's answer is more `similar` to some expected answer than to some incorrect answers.
-For more details about how the similarity measures and the tests, read the [README](./features/README.md) in the [features directory](./features/).

-To run the tests
+The tests are run using Python `behave`; to run the tests

 ```
 PYTHONPATH=src behave